stefanstranger/azuredevops-bug-action/README.md

-# Github Action to create a Azure DevOps Bug Work Item for failing Github Workflow actions
+# Github Action to create an Azure DevOps Bug Work Item for failing Github Workflow actions

 ## Automate your GitHub workflows using Azure Actions